Meditation for Healing Type 1 Diabetes

 Secondly, I think Hippocrates could also be referring to nature as the internal body system we have, made up of cells and organs and tissues.
 My own body can heal me better than any medicine, if I just let it.
 And, each time I am living in excess in any part of my life – diet, exercise, laziness, stress, work, too much sleep – I am contravening this natural force.
 A striving for moderation is key (without, well, striving because that would to excess too!).
 Balance is healing.

-Hippocrates on the Origins of Illness:
+Hippocrates On The Origins Of Illness:

 healing curing type 1 diabetes naturally